STATEMENT OF PRINCIPLES AND INTENT Clause Samples

 • Statement of Principle The parties acknowledge the following provisions are to protect the rights of employees during pregnancy and on their return to employment following parental leave.

-• Amendment and Restatement of Prior Agreement The Prior Agreement is hereby amended and restated in its entirety as set forth herein.
-Such amendment and restatement is effective upon the execution of this Agreement on the date hereof by the Company and certain of the Prior Investors who are party hereto, pursuant to Section 5.5 of the Prior Agreement.
+• Amendment and Restatement of Prior Agreement The Prior Agreement is hereby amended in its entirety and restated herein.
+Such amendment and restatement is effective upon the execution of this Agreement by the Company and the holders of a majority of the Prior Preferred Stock held by the Prior Investors outstanding as of the date of this Agreement.
 Upon such execution, all provisions of, rights granted and covenants made in the Prior Agreement are hereby waived, released and superseded in their entirety and shall have no further force or effect, including, without limitation, all rights of first refusal and any notice period associated therewith otherwise applicable to the transactions contemplated by the Purchase Agreement.